-Wo uld the project: Potentially Significant Impact Less Than Significant Impact with Mitigation Incorporated Less Than Significant Impact No Impact a) Exposure of persons to or generation of noise levels in excess of standards established in the local general plan or noise ordinance, or applicable standards of other agencies? b) Exposure of persons to or generation of excessive groundborne vibration or groundborne noise levels? c) Contribute to substantial permanent increase in ambient noise levels in the project vicinity above levels existing without the project? d) Contribute to substantial temporary or periodic increase in ambient noise levels in the project vicinity above levels existing without the project? e) For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project expose people residing or working in the project area to excessive noise levels? f) For a project within the vicinity of a private airstrip, would the project expose people residing or working in the project area to excessive noise levels?
+Woi ald the project: Potentially Significant Impact Less Than Significant Impact with Mitigation Incorporated Less Than Significant Impact No Impact a) Exposure of persons to or generation of noise levels in excess of standards established in the local general plan or noise ordinance, or applicable standards of other agencies? b) Exposure of persons to or generation of excessive groundborne vibration or groundborne noise levels? c) Contribute to substantial permanent increase in ambient noise levels in the project vicinity above levels existing without the project? d) Contribute to substantial temporary or periodic increase in ambient noise levels in the project vicinity above levels existing without the project? e) For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project expose people residing or working in the project area to excessive noise levels? f) For a project within the vicinity of a private airstrip, would the project expose people residing or working in the project area to excessive noise levels?

-- A. The project would result in low levels of noise-related impacts related to the current uses for agricultural and residential uses.
+- A. The project would result in low levels of noise-related impacts.
 Any additional noise-related issues would be subject to regulation by the Amador County Code regarding nuisance conditions.
 There is a less than significant impact. - B. If uses associated with the proposed project would include the construction activity which may generate ground-borne vibration, noise, or use construction activities, construction would be required to comply with the provisions of General Plan.
 There are no additional uses which would propose the use of heavy equipment for an extended period of time beyond what is expected for construction, which would be temporary.
-There is a less than significant impact. - C & D. The presented project will not introduce significant increased noise and due to the size of the parcel, any increased noise resulting from the increased uses allowed by right in the AG district, would not be likely to negatively impact surrounding properties.
+There is a less than significant impact. - C & D. The proposed battery storage facility use will not introduce significant increased noise especially when considered that a large portion of the property is already zoned C2.
+For this reason, the increased area of C2 proposed would not foreseeably introduce significant increased noise or noise risk.
 Noise levels generated would not exceed applicable noise standards established in the General Plan, and the property would be subject to Amador County noise regulations (Chapter 9.44).
 There is a less than significant impact. - E & F Public and private airports would not be impacted by this project.
 No impact would result.